Consumer Cellular: 2025 Reviews

 Consumer Cellular Unlimited AARP Plan

-To sign. up for this plan, you need to purchase two lines, and you need to be an AARP member.
+To sign up for this plan, you must purchase two lines and be an AARP member.

 Ultimately, I decided to sign up for Consumer Cellular’s Unlimited Talk and Text plan with Unlimited Data, which would normally cost $50 per month.
 However, Consumer Cellular offers discounted rates for additional lines.
 Since I purchased three lines for myself and my children, the total cost for my service plan came to only $30 per month per line, meaning my grand total for service was $80 a month.